 Take a good guidebook.
 For independent travel, the best guidebook is either the Lonely Planet or Rough Guide.
 Both guidebooks provide an excellent level of practical information and historical and cultural background.
 You won't regret buying one!

-Buy online from Amazon.co.uk or Amazon.com
+Buy in the UK from Amazon.co.uk

 Or buy the Lonely Planets from the Lonely Planet website, with shipping worldwide.
 Alternatively, you can download just the chapters or areas you need in .PDF format from the Lonely Planet Website, from around £2.99 or US$4.95 a chapter.